SARA : A Socially-Aware Robot Assistant

 SARA had access to the WEF database of sessions being presented, participants attending, demos being shown in the Loft across the street, and places to get food in the Congress Center (she also knew about some private parties – information she was willing to share if asked nicely!).
 SARA was programmed to use this information to act as a virtual personal assistant.
 She assisted the global leaders attending Davos by finding out about their interests and goals in attending the WEF and then recommending sessions and people who were relevant to their interests and goals.

 Research Question: “How does the task performance of a personal assistant affect the dynamics of rapport over the course of an interaction?“

-Hypothesis 1: Attendees with high score of rapport are more prone to accept recommendations from SARA.
+Hypothesis 1: Attendees with a high score of rapport are more prone to accept recommendations from SARA.

 Hypothesis 2: Good recommendations enhance the score of rapport.

-We choose to use 30s-slice method to let AMT online helpers to annotate all the interaction pieces.
-To keep the privacy of the attendees, we blurred their faces and infos SARA offered, but tracking the facial expressions with makers on the face to help evaluate.
+We choose to use the 30s-slice method to let AMT online helpers annotate all the interaction pieces.
+To keep the privacy of the attendees, we blurred their faces and Infos SARA offered but tracking the facial expressions with makers on the face to help evaluate.
 In order to make sure the blurring is not affecting the annotation scores.
-We did a internal annotation experiment to calculate the IRR.
+We did an internal annotation experiment to calculate the IRR.

-And we collected all the data from the interactions in terms of different feature and metrics, using different data mining methods to extract useful relationships and trends.
+And we collected all the data from the interactions in terms of different features and metrics, using different data mining methods to extract useful relationships and trends.

 Conclusion & Discussion

 Indeed, we found that word count balance was negatively correlated with both rapport and task-performance, meaning that an un-matching linguistic style might lead to lower rapport and task-performance.
 One solution to overcome this potential issue is to design an ECA able to adapt its linguistic style to the user’s one.